cse110-sp23-groupll/cse110-sp23-group11/README.md

 # Our Project: Tarot-Reading Food Edition!

 This application is a tarot reading that is food themed.
-The application is currently a work in progress.
+Upon entry to the site, the user will be greeted with a welcome page, from which they can begin selecting cards to determine their fortune.
+After three cards are selected (one representing the user's past, one for the present, and another for the future), a fortune is generated.

 ## Our App
 [Welcome Page!](https://cse110-sp23-groupll.github.io/cse110-sp23-group11/source/welcome.html)